systems-nuts/zsim-ndp/README.md

       define the env var `LIBCONFIGPATH=<libconfig install path>`.

   3.2 libhdf5, http://www.hdfgroup.org (v1.8.4 path 1 or higher).
-      The SConstruct file assumes these are installed in the system.
+      The library should be either installed in the system path, or installed locally and define the env var `HDF5PATH=<hdf5 install path>`.

   3.3 (OPTIONAL) mbedtls or polarssl (currently used just for their SHA-1 hash
       function), https://tls.mbed.org/ (or previously http://www.polarssl.org).